quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 * A definition of the minimal components required for SCHC operation
 * The essential interactions between these components
-* Guidance on deployment patterns and best practices
-* Considerations for scalability and extensibility
+* Problems and challenges addressed by each component

 # Requirements Notation